ocrmypdf/OCRmyPDF/docs/introduction.rst

 * PDFs containing JBIG2-encoded content will be converted to CCITT Group4 encoding, which has lower compression ratios, if Ghostscript PDF/A is enabled.
 * PDFs containing JPEG 2000-encoded content will be converted to JPEG encoding, which may introduce compression artifacts, if Ghostscript PDF/A is enabled.
 * Ghostscript may transcode grayscale and color images, either lossy to lossless or lossless to lossy, based on an internal algorithm.
 This behavior can be suppressed by setting ``--pdfa-image-compression`` to ``jpeg`` or ``lossless`` to set all images to one type or the other.
 Ghostscript has no option to maintain the input image's format.
 (Ghostscript 9.25+ can copy JPEG images without transcoding them; earlier versions will transcode.)
+* Ghostscript's PDF/A conversion removes any XMP metadata that is not one of the standard XMP metadata namespaces for PDFs.
+In particular, PRISM Metdata is removed.

 Regarding OCRmyPDF itself: